zoefraz/ts-clinic-website/team.md

 title: Team

 hero_title: "Our Team"
-hero_text: "We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
-We hope that you will find this website informative and helpful."
+hero_text: "Meet the team dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders."

 ## Below the --- you write the page text.
 Remember, this is Markdown -> https://www.markdownguide.org/cheat-sheet